awsdocs/aws-net-developer-guide/README.md

 ## [Developer guide](doc_source/index.md) of the AWS SDK for .NET

-This is the open source version of the developer guide for the AWS SDK for .NET.
+This is the open source version of the developer guide for the AWS SDK for .NET version 3.

+**NOTE**: This branch is for version 3 of the SDK.
+The latest content is in [the default branch]( https://github.com/awsdocs/aws-net-developer-guide).

 To view this documentation, start with the [Index](doc_source/index.md).

-This repository contains source content for the official [AWS SDK for .NET Developer Guide](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html).
+This repository contains source content for the official [AWS SDK for .NET Developer Guide (version 3)](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html).

 The GitHub repository for the AWS SDK for .NET is at https://github.com/aws/aws-sdk-net.